pubnub/pubnub-mcp-server/resources/sdk_docs/rust_overview.md

 20
 21    Ok(())
 22}
 ```

-For embedded systems or WebAssembly targets:
+For embedded systems / WebAssembly (optimize for size):

 ```
 `1[dependencies]